jaynanduri/LinkedLens/model-development/README.md

 ```

 ## Logging & Tracing
   - All steps are logged to GCP Cloud Logging.
+[Ref](/monitoring/README.md)
   - LangSmith tracks each graph run, including input, output, and metadata.
+  - Monitoring is done using Grafana.

 ## FastAPI Endpoint